Seasons Of Denali

 This commission took almost every moment of my life for one year, becoming a labor of love.
 I incorporated all the art and sewing skills I had acquired over the years, and even learned some new ones.
 All of the fabric in the piece started as white fabric.
 I immersion dyed, painted, stamped, silk-screened or stenciled it to create color and images.
 I worked in units and added final images in fabric paint to maintain design flexibility as the composition developed.
 As I had new ideas, I incorporated them into the piece.
 I portrayed the changing seasons, from the last hint of winter on the left through spring, summer and fall, to the beginning of winter on the right.
 I put the proper birds, animals, and plants as you would see them at the time of year that they appear.
 I consulted friends who are botanists and naturalists to be as accurate as possible.During the last few months I worked even more obsessively, refining areas of the quilt and adding additional species.
 A very good friend brought me dinners so I didn’t have to cook, and other friends did my town shopping for me so I didn’t have to travel to Fairbanks.
 You can see a video of me working on the quilt here.

 I created a deadline nightmare for my son Eric, who rose to the challenge admirably.
 I gave him the first panel to be framed and photographed only four days before installation, with the other three panels following a day or two later.This is how the complete piece is displayed.
-Click on each panel to see a larger version of that panel, and if you move your cursor over that, you will see more details.
+Click on each panel to see a larger version of that panel.

 "Seasons Of Denali", ©2008.